Policy last updated

 Requesting a profile for a student that moves schools

 If a student moves schools, the SSG at the new school may consider requesting the subsequent profile after the student commences at the new school.
 Alternatively, the SSG may wait until the timing agreed in the student’s previous profile to hold the subsequent profile meeting.
 When making this decision, the SSG should consider whether there are significant new adjustments required in the new setting that would make the profile a valuable exercise.
-Should the adjustments remain largely the same, an earlier profile may be less useful.
+Should the adjustments remain largely the same, another profile may be less useful.

 Completing the profile process is the responsibility of the school that the student is attending when the profile meeting is held.
 This includes when a student transitions from a primary school to a secondary school.
 The outgoing and incoming school should discuss the status of the profile request and agree to a plan for progressing through the profile process.
 The facilitator service must be notified of these arrangements in advance of the meeting.
 Either school may contact the facilitator service to arrange for the profile request to be transferred to the student’s new school.
 The facilitator service will advise both schools of their responsibilities and next steps for both schools to complete the profile process.